5 Mistakes You’re Making

-No one likes someone who’s overly clingy, especially not men, and unfortunately, a lot of that behaviour is founded by a fear or insecurity of self or being abandoned.
-A confident woman won’t mind if her man is going for a couple drinks, because she trusts him and understands her own self worth.
+No one likes someone who’s overly clingy, especially not men, and unfortunately, a lot of that behaviour is founded on fear or insecurity of self or being abandoned.
+A confident woman won’t mind if her man is going for a couple of drinks, because she trusts him and understands her own self-worth.
 She feels confident in her value.
 This interests a man because he knows he can seek his own pleasures, friendships and the holy grail, personal space!
-Plus, self confidence is very sexy and creates a sense of freedom for him.
-If you are too insecure to let your man do his own thing when he needs to and step away from you, you may want to consider doing a little self love before you look for outside validation.
+Plus, self-confidence is very sexy and creates a sense of freedom for him.
+If you are too insecure to let your man do his own thing when he needs to and step away from you, you may want to consider doing a little self-love before you look for outside validation.
 A guy can’t be your lover, your friend and your therapist, and it’s so important for you to value yourself and be able to put yourself first.

 Number 2: Tell Me More!

 Now, ladies, I’m sure you all inwardly groaned at this, because really, not many of us want to sit down and watch a three-hour footy game or hear his rant on the failures of our political system, just to make him happy.
 But that acceptance and interest in the other person’s life, likes and hobbies make a relationship.
 You don’t have to do anything massive, little things like playing a game with him or letting him talk about his interests, or even buying him something like a piece of sporting equipment (make sure you know what he wants) will make him feel appreciated for more than his body and what he does to you.
 Relationships are mutual, and if he feels your respect and interest in him, he’ll be much more invested in returning it.

 Number 3: From Little Things, Big Things Grow